Skip to main content

 • “One death that really hurt emotionally: a staff member who went on leave early in the game, for whom I even wrote several tailor-made scripts, ended up committing suicide just a few years later.”

-• “As much as I want to love Hollywood Animal, there’s a core piece missing: the reward and emotional connection you should get after producing a movie.”
+• “In conclusion, as much as I want to love Hollywood Animal, there’s a core piece missing: the reward and emotional connection you should get after producing a movie.”

 • character development